adamsteer/pointWPS/docs/metadata-attributes.md

 So - what do we expect the data store to ingest?
 And where does the metadata come from?

-Here is a 'first cut' sample JSON record that we might find useful:
+Here is a 'first cut' sample JSON record that we might find useful.

 ```
 {